patternknife/url-knife/README.md

-**Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals on xml(or html) which is, as you are aware, divided into three areas - elements, comments and text.
-You can obtain strings with certain patterns and where they are on html.
-Definitely you can also use it on plain texts.
+**Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals on xml(or html) which is, as you are aware, divided into three areas - elements, comments and texts.
+You can obtain strings with certain patterns and where they are on them, and can also use this library on plain texts.

 ## More sophisticated parsing patterns